xinhaoyuan/my-config/linux-x/.config/awesome/orgenda/README.md

 ## Features

   - Read progress (TODO/DONE), priorities ([#A/B/C]), tags (:some:tags:), and timestamps.
+  - Auto-refreshs using `fswatch`.
   - Supports updating progress and priority in the UI.
-  - Auto-refreshs using `fswatch`.
+  - Handles timestamp expiration (optionally).

 ## Usage